cert-manager/website/content/docs/trust/trust-manager/README.md

 environments where the name of the `ConfigMap` or `Secret` is known only at runtime.
 When adding a source, either of type `ConfigMap` or `Secret`, the fields `name` and `selector` are mutually exclusive: one **must** be set, but not both.

-These features can be combined to, for instance, select all ConfigMaps with a specific label and include every certificate from each key within those ConfigMaps.
+These features can be combined to, for instance, select all Secrets with a specific label and include every certificate from each key within those Secrets.

 #### Targets